veritech/NSString_CFUUID/README.md

-NSData+hex
+NSString+CFUUID
 ==========

-A small category for returning a Hex representation of a NSData Object.
+A category on NSString to convert a CFUUID.

 License
 -------